MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/mobile-app-faq.md

 ## What credentials should I use to sign in to this app?

-If your organization already has AD RMS on-premises (with the mobile device extension) or uses the Azure Rights Management service, you can use your credentials to sign in.
-If not, you can sign up for a free [Microsoft account](https://signup.live.com).
+If your organization already has AD RMS on-premises (with the mobile device extension) or uses the Azure Rights Management service, use your work credentials to sign in.

+If your personal email address was used to protect the file, use credentials from a free [Microsoft account](https://signup.live.com) to sign in.

 ## Can I sign up for the free account with my personal email address, such as a Hotmail or Gmail account?